alexgaarciia/InboxBrain/docs/workmail.md

 5. Finish and wait:
 Complete the creation process.
 AWS will provision the organization and set up the selected domain.
 This may take a few minutes.

-**Tip**: For most projects and initial testing, the free test domain is sufficient and requires no DNS configuration.
+**Tip: For most projects and initial testing, the free test domain is sufficient and requires no DNS configuration.**

 ## 3. Creating Users and Mailboxes
 After the organization is ready:
 - Navigate to the “Users” section within your WorkMail organization.
 - Click “Add user” to create new mailboxes.
 - Choose a descriptive user name (alias) that matches your project goals.
-For example: assistant@inboxbrain.awsapps.com
+For example: `assistant@inboxbrain.awsapps.com`.
 - Multiple mailboxes can be created if you need to separate workflows or environments.
 - Each user gets login credentials for webmail or third-party email clients.